 Fundamental environmental and sustainability issues include the ecological and evolutionary processes that control populations, species and communities; anthropogenic effects on the physical, chemical and biotic environments; and the cultural values and societal actions necessary to foster sustainable interactions with the natural world.
 Addressing these issues requires a transdisciplinary approach that spans the natural sciences, social sciences and the humanities.

 This advanced certificate consisting of 15 graduate credit hours will serve as a locus for interactions among a diverse array of students and faculty throughout the university and initiate transdisciplinary scholarly activities.
-The curriculum consists of five courses: one environmental, one social, and one economic as well as two core courses in fundamentals of sustainability.
-Completion of this certificate will apply directly to the MS in Social Sciences Interdisciplinary.
+The curriculum consists of five courses: one environmental, one social, and one economic as well as two core courses: SSN501: Fundamentals of Sustainability and SSN601: Professional Skills Capstone.